Criuchi/MvcBalloon/MvcBalloon/README.txt

 5:32
 Opened the Package Manager Console to realize the migration for Rating and the update to the database.Everything worked correctly...

+5:53
+Started to add validations to each element insode the Balloons Class to make sure they meet specific criteria...

+6:00
+Forgot to modify the rating contents for .cshtml files such as Delete, Details and Edit.Everything is working properly now after running the program...